daixque/cameleon/README.md

 So edit the file as you need.

 ### _switch.rb
-If you want to change the response by HTTP request, you shold create "_switch.rb" in your response directory.
+If you want to change the response by HTTP request, you should create "_switch.rb" in your response directory.

 Below shows a sample of "_switch.rb".